dryasir/Lithology-Classification-and-Prediction/README.md

 * Evaluate model agreement and prediction confidence between Random Forest and KNN, particularly for samples where the two classifiers produce different predictions.
 * Investigate the robustness of machine learning models to inter-well log variability, with particular emphasis on the performance advantage of ensemble-based Random Forest compared with the distance-based KNN approach.
 * Identify the limitations associated with lithology labels derived without core-calibrated ground truth or standardized petrophysical cut-offs, and discuss their implications for supervised machine learning.
-* Provide a reproducible framework for future lithology prediction studies and identify potential improvements, including the integration of resistivity logs, ensemble boosting methods, and core-calibrated lithology labels..
+* Provide a reproducible framework for future lithology prediction studies and identify potential improvements, including the integration of resistivity logs, ensemble boosting methods, and core-calibrated lithology labels.

+# Contact

+We welcome feedback, questions, suggestions, and discussions related to the use and further development of this repository.
+If you use this code in your research or have ideas for improving the workflow, please feel free to contact the author.

+Author and Technical Contact:
+# _Dr.
+Yasir Bashir_
+Department of Geophysics
+Istanbul Technical University (ITU), Türkiye
+Email: ybashir@itu.edu.tr, dryasir.bashir@live.com

+For questions related to the implementation, machine learning workflow, lithology classification, well-log processing, or reproducibility of the results presented in the paper, please contact Dr. Yasir Bashir.